 Orbital period 8.70587 days

-Rotation period 8.70587 days (synchronous rotation, one side permanently facing Uranus)
+Rotation period 8.70587 days (synchronous rotation, with one side permanently facing Uranus)

 Diameter 1580 km (980 miles)